 - Motorists who bully other drivers by honking incessantly, flashing headlights, hurling invectives, and gesturing obscenely

 Speeding.
 Speed limits are posted for one important reason—to help keep the roads safe for everyone on them.
 It’s well established that speed kills, and drivers who believe they’re entitled to pick and choose the speed that suits them make our roads deadlier.
-The states that speeding is the most dangerous form of aggressive driving and that it’s a significant factor in about one-third of traffic fatalities in the United States.
+The AAA Foundation for Traffic Safety states that speeding is the most dangerous form of aggressive driving and that it’s a significant factor in about one-third of traffic fatalities in the United States.
 When you spot a speed junkie quickly gaining on you, get out of that driver’s way and—again—alert the authorities.

 Car Accidents and Expenses